Arthur Smith's Balham Bash

-Arthur Smith's Balham Bash was a comedy and music show hosted by Arthur Smith.
+Arthur Smith's Balham Bash is a comedy and music show hosted by Arthur Smith.
 It is recorded at his own house in Balham, London, and features both stand-up comedy and musical acts.
 Three series were broadcast on BBC Radio 4 from 2009 to 2011.
 Other than Smith, the only other regular on the show was Pippa Evans, performing as singer-songwriter Loretta Maine.